 On June 24, 2019, the Mexican government announced it had deployed almost 15,000 troops to the U.S. border to try and and manage the immigrants seeking to enter the U.S.

 On July 26, 2019, the Trump administration announced a deal with Guatemala that gives U.S. immigration authorities the ability to send asylum seekers from the U.S. border to Guatemala.

-On September 20, 2019, the Trump administration announced a deal with El Salvador that gives U.S. immigration authorities the ability to send asylum seekers from the U.S. border to El Salvador, one of the most violent countries in the world.
+On September 20, 2019, the Trump administration announced a deal with El Salvador that gives U.S. immigration authorities the ability to send asylum seekers from the U.S. border to El Salvador.

-On September 25, 2019, the Trump administration announced a deal with the corrupt government of Honduras that gives U.S. immigration authorities the ability to send asylum seekers from the U.S. border to Honduras, one of the most violent countries in the world, and the country of origin for many asylum seekers.
+On September 25, 2019, the Trump administration announced a deal with the corrupt government of Honduras that gives U.S. immigration authorities the ability to send asylum seekers from the U.S. border to Honduras.

 Liked this post?
 Follow this blog to get more.